Activist hackers temporarily block Putin's website

-The hacker activist group Anonymous used the “Op_Russia” twitter account to publicise the attack, saying “kremlin.ru - TANGO DOWN” and “Anonymous shuts down Kremlin’s websites”.
+The hacker activist group Anonymous used the “Op_Russia” twitter account to publicize the attack, saying “kremlin.ru - TANGO DOWN” and “Anonymous shuts down Kremlin’s websites”.

 Internet users in Russia said they were unable to access the www.kremlin.ru website for several minutes on Wednesday.